 Tips for Talking about Sexual Health

-Your child sees you as a role model and a valuable and credible source of information.
-They want to get health information from you based on the loving and trusting relationship you have.
-For these reasons, along with many others, it’s important that you talk about sexual health with your child—this will help your child to make healthy, informed decisions now and later on.
-Here are some tips for starting or having conversations about sexual health at any age:
+Your child or teen sees you as a role model and a valuable and credible source of information.
+They want to get health information from you because they love you and trust that you want the best for them.
+For these reasons, along with many others, it’s important that you talk about sexual health with your child—this will help them make healthy, informed decisions.
+Here are some tips for having conversations about sexual health at any age:

 - Be an askable adult.
 Being an askable adult means that your child:

 - feels respected

 An askable adult teaches their child through the words they use.
 They also teach through their behaviour and how they react to situations and questions.

 - Start early and talk often.
 Don’t try to cover everything at once, but don’t worry if you think you’ve said too much.
 If you haven’t started the conversation with your child yet, it’s not a problem.
 It’s never too late to start.

 - Keep the language simple and age-appropriate.
 A 3-year-old may be satisfied with “babies grow in a special place inside the mother’s body called a uterus”.
 A 6-year-old may have more questions about how the baby grows, and may want to know how it got in there and how it will come out.